pymor.core package¶

 This module contains pyMOR’s logging facilities.

-pyMOR’s logging facilities are based on the logging
+pyMOR’s logging facilities are based on the logging module of the

 Python standard library.
-To obtain a new logger object use getLogger
+To obtain a new logger object use getLogger.

-Logging can be configured via the set_log_format
+Logging can be configured via the set_log_format and

-set_log_levels
+set_log_levels methods.

 -